 The current system complies with the Tier 1 procedures outlined in the IPCC Good Practice Guidance (IPCC, 2006) and also includes a range of bespoke sector specific QA/QC activities that comply with Tier 2.
-Ricardo Energy & Environment, the Inventory Agency, is also fully accredited to ISO 9001:2015 and ISO 14001: 2015 (see Box 1.1).
-This accreditation provides additional institutional standards which the Inventory Agency is required to apply to all projects and ensures that the wider company conforms to good practice in project management and quality assurance.
+Ricardo, the Inventory Agency, is also fully accredited to ISO 9001:2015 and ISO 14001: 2015 This accreditation provides additional institutional standards which the Inventory Agency is required to apply to all projects and ensures that the wider company conforms to good practice in project management and quality assurance.